batuhansevinc/gbotv2/index.md

 ---
 layout: home
 header:
-  title: Your Favorite Source of Free Bootstrap Themes
+  title: Got an app Idea?
   text: >
-    Start Bootstrap can help you build better websites using the Bootstrap framework!
-Just download a theme and start customizing, no strings attached!
+    We are a Google Developer Expert and his team.
+Let's talk.
   action: # action button is optional
-    label: Find Out More
+    label: Learn More
     url: '#about'